nkakarala/NISH-Inc/README.md

 # NISH-Inc
 Website for NISH
-In this folder you will find all the front and and back end files necessary Progress of the website and notes belonging to the versions will be posted
+In this folder you will find:
+all the front end files such as, html, css, and js files and all the back end files such as necessary
+Progress of the website and notes belonging to the versions will be posted